influxdata/docs-v2/content/influxdb/v2.2/reference/release-notes/influxdb.md

 - Update `api/v2/config` endpoint to display the correct runtime configuration (for example, when you run `influxd print-config`).

+#### Recover user credentials

+To recover user credentials, use [`influx recovery user list`](/influxdb/v2.2/reference/cli/influxd/recovery/user/list/) to retrieve a list of users, and then use [`influx recovery user update`](/influxdb/v2.2/reference/cli/influxd/recovery/user/update/) to update the password for a specified user.

+### Security updates

+- Add the [`hardening-enabled`](/influxdb/v2.2/security/enable-hardening.md) option to limit flux/pkger HTTP requests.
+The new `hardening-enabled` option ensures that InfluxDB first verifies the IP address of the URL is not a private.
+  By default, Flux HTTP and template fetching requests are allowed to access localhost and private IP addresses.
+  - Disable use of jsonnet with `/api/v2/templates/apply`.
+This prevents crafted authenticated requests from exfiltrating files accessible to the user InfluxDB runs as.
+- Add read permissions check for querying data.
+This prevents authenticated requests using a write-only token from reading data via the InfluxQL `/query` compatibility API.
+- Add write permissions check for `DELETE` and `DROP MEASUREMENT`.
+  This prevents authenticated requests using a read-only token from deleting data via the InfluxQL `/query` compatibility API.
+Additionally, several security issues were fixed in dependencies and the toolchain used to build InfluxDB, including:
+- The following cumulative security fixes for [Flux v0.161.0](/flux/v0.x/release-notes/) since 0.139.0 are included in this release:
+  - Quote db identifiers.
+    This addresses injection vulnerabilities in database connections using `to()`.
+  - Make substring check bounds correctly.
+    This prevents authenticated queries from crashing the Flux engine.
+- The cumulative security fixes for [Go 1.17.8](https://go.dev/doc/devel/release#go1.17.minor) since Go 1.17.2 are included in this release.
+  This addresses an issue in the InfluxDB test suite.

 ### Bug fixes

 - Ensure manual task runs can happen concurrently.
 - Extend snapshot copy of backup to filesystems that do not support hard links.
 - Detect misquoted tag values and return an error.
+- Fix potential deadlock in `influxd inspect dump-tsi`.
 - Successfully handle errors returned by `Sketch.Merge`.
 - Return `X-version` and `X-Build` headers for all requests to `/ping` endpoint.
 - Add error when `meta.db` is missing.